On this date (July 19) in 1974, Dick Bosman turned in arguably the greatest accomplishment ever by a Kenosha athlete.

 “It made my career a little more special,” Bosman said in the Sun.
 “It’s something you always aspire to do.
 You never forget something like that.
 I always dreamed what it would be like to be on the mound for the third out.”

-A well-respected baseball lifer, Bosman, 77, recently retired after coaching stints in the Baltimore, White Sox Texas and Tampa Bay organizations.
+A well-respected baseball lifer, Bosman, 78, retired after coaching stints in the Baltimore, White Sox Texas and Tampa Bay organizations.

 In 2018, he collaborated with Washington D.C.-based writer Ted Leavengood on his biography, “Dick Bosman On Pitching.”